The Red Pill

 The Red Pill is a 2016 American documentary film directed by Cassie Jaye.
 The film explores the men's rights movement, as Jaye spends a year filming the leaders and followers within the movement.
-It premiered on October 7, 2016 in New York City, followed by several other one-time screenings internationally.
+It premiered on October 7, 2016, in New York City, followed by several other one-time screenings internationally.
 It was released on DVD and Blu-ray in 2017 by Gravitas Ventures.

-Title

-The title of the film refers to a scene in the film The Matrix, in which the protagonist is offered the choice of a red pill, representing truth and self-knowledge, or a blue pill representing a return to blissful ignorance.
-By analogy, it seeks to bring awareness to the contrast between the men's rights movement, fathers' rights groups, and what they perceive as gynocentrism in wider society.

-Synopsis
+Overview

-The Red Pill shifts from Jaye's investigation of what she initially believed to be a hate movement to more sympathetic coverage of the movement.
+The "red pill", a metaphor borrowed from the 1999 film The Matrix, concerns embracing uncomfortable truths about reality.
+For men's rights activists (MRAs), this means accepting the belief that men are oppressed in a society dominated by women.
+The film shifts from Jaye's investigation of what she initially believed to be a hate movement to more sympathetic coverage of the movement.
 The shift is shown in the film through Jaye's questions about her own views on gender, power, and privilege.
 The Red Pill also discusses issues facing men and boys, including interviews with men's rights activists and those supportive of the movement, such as Paul Elam, founder of A Voice for Men; Harry Crouch, president of the National Coalition for Men; Warren Farrell, author of The Myth of Male Power; and Erin Pizzey, who started the first domestic violence shelter in the modern world.
 It also includes interviews with feminists critical of the movement, such as Ms. magazine executive editor Katherine Spillar, and sociologist Michael Kimmel.
 It additionally contains excerpts from Jaye's video diary.

-Some of the issues discussed as facing men and boys are male suicide rates, workplace fatalities, high-risk jobs, military conscription, lack of services for male victims of domestic violence and rape, higher rates of violent victimization, issues concerning divorce and child custody, disparity in criminal sentencing, disproportionately less funding and research on men's health issues, educational inequality, societal tolerance of misandry, routine circumcision, men's lack of reproductive rights, lower life expectancy, false rape allegations, paternity fraud, sperm theft and homelessness.
+Some of the issues discussed as facing men and boys are male suicide rates, workplace fatalities, high-risk jobs, military conscription, lack of services for male victims of domestic violence and rape, higher rates of violent victimization, issues concerning divorce and child custody, disparity in criminal sentencing, disproportionately less funding and research on men's health issues, educational inequality, societal tolerance of misandry, routine circumcision, men's lack of reproductive rights, the putative father burden, lower life expectancy, false rape allegations, paternity fraud, sperm theft and homelessness.